 iCRISPR-2021 is a three-day conference with a target audience of students, researchers, policy makers and industrial attendees from across India.
 The goals of the conference are two-fold: (1) to build awareness of the CRISPR/Cas-related research activities that are currently underway in India, and (2) create a platform for Indian researchers to discuss their work, exchange ideas, and network. iCRISPR-2021 will host eminent speakers working in the area of CRISPR/Cas from academic and industrial organizations from different parts of India including IGIB, NCBS, IITs, UoD, UoH, THSTI, CMC-Vellore, ThermoFisher Scientific, Reliance Industries Limited, and others.
 The conference will also have e-poster sessions and oral presentations selected from abstracts.

-The scientific talks will focus on the following Thematic Areas:
+The scientific talks and discussions will focus on the following Thematic Areas:

 CRISPR/Cas in Therapeutics and Diagnostics